jadczak/mauder/README.md

 # mauder
 This is a MAUDE data scraper for consolodating device data based on product code.

-The utility will search subdirectories for any avialable information for the product codes provided and merge it into a single file.
+The utility will search subdirectories for any available information for the product codes provided, merge the data into a single file, and provide a summary of the problems encountered.

 # data